ChristianYeo/swing_parametric_strategies/README.md

-# swing_parameteric_strategies
+# swing_parametric_strategies

-This is the python implementation of two parameteric strategies for swing options pricing.
+This is the python implementation of two parametric strategies for swing options pricing.
 See [arXiv pre-publication](https://arxiv.org/pdf/2306.03822.pdf) for more details.
 The notebook simulations.ipynb shows how to use the code.

 # Citation